Practicum Training Program

 The benefits to the trainees are that they are provided with substantive and integrated clinical experiences in a college counseling center setting while being supervised by licensed mental health professionals.
-Trainees practice individual and group therapy, crisis management, treatment planning, case management, outreach to the campus community in the form of workshops and tabling for CI students and stakeholders, and building skills in short-term, problem-focused treatment strategies while integrating mental health with primary care.
-The traineeship also provides an opportunity for personal and professional development.
-Further, following graduation, trainees will have skills to compete for employment opportunities within the CSU system and in a variety of jobs in the field of Behavior Health/Mental Health.
+Trainees practice individual and group therapy, crisis intervention, treatment planning, case management, outreach to the campus community, and building skills in short-term, problem-focused treatment strategies.
+The practicum also provides an opportunity for personal and professional development.
+Further, following graduation, trainees will have skills to compete for employment opportunities in a variety of jobs in the field of behavioral and mental health.

 Who are the Trainees?

-Trainees are students carefully selected to participate in our program, and may be placed from any of several area programs.
+Trainees are graduate students carefully selected to participate in our program, and may be placed from any of several area graduate programs.
 Students usually have a year or more of clinical experience prior to coming to CI CAPS.
-They usually work 10-20 hours per week, which can be adjusted to meet the needs of each individual trainee.
+They usually work 15-20 hours per week, which can be adjusted to meet the needs of each individual trainee.
 Full-time and part-time postdoctoral fellows will be considered.
-However, we are unfortunately unable to provide funding at this time for postdoctoral fellows.
+However, we are unable to provide funding for postdoctoral fellows at this time.

 Progression of Training